UOSnetwork/uos.docs/uosBPubuntu.md

 ### 3. Clone the UOS repository

-Create a working directory for the UOS software:
+Create a working directory for the U°OS software:

 ```
 mkdir uosdata